 Contributions: Employees may contribute, on a pre-tax basis and/or on an after-tax basis, from 1% up to 50% of their compensation through payroll deductions in increments of 1%, subject to the limitations established by the Code.
-For the Roth 401(k), employees may only contribute on an after-tax basis, subject to the same limitations as noted above.
-The maximum allowable annual employee contribution to the Plan was \$16,500 in both 2011 and 2010.
+For the Roth 401(k), employees may only contribute on an after-tax basis, subject to these same limitations.
+The maximum allowable annual employee contribution to the Plan was \$17,000 in 2012 and \$16,500 in 2011.
 The Plan Committee may establish for any Plan year a contribution percentage limit for highly compensated employees that is less than 50%.
 Employees may also contribute amounts representing rollover distributions from other qualified defined benefit or defined contribution plans or individual retirement accounts.

-The Company provided a matching contribution in the amount of 50% of up to 4% eligible pay that an employee contributed to the Plan, effective for pay dates on or after January 1, 2011.
-Prior to 2010, the Company suspended its safe harbor matching contribution and no matching contributions were made for pay dates in 2010.
-The Company increased the matching contribution in February 2012 to 50% of up to 6% of eligible pay that the employee contributes to the Plan.
-The Company may also elect to make an additional discretionary contribution to the Plan, but has not done so for the years ended December 31, 2011 and 2010.
+The Company provided a matching contribution in the amount of 50% of up to 6% of eligible pay that an employee contributed to the Plan, effective for pay dates on or after February 10, 2012.
+Prior to February 10, 2012, the Company provided a matching contribution in the amount of 50% of up to 4% of eligible pay that an employee contributed to the Plan.
+The Company may also elect to make an additional discretionary contribution to the Plan, but has not done so for the years endedDecember 31, 2012 and 2011.

 Additionally, participants who are age 50 or older by the end of the calendar year are also allowed to make an additional "catch-up" contribution on a pre-tax basis and/or on an after-tax basis.
 For the Roth 401(k), participants "catch-up" contributions can only be made on an after-tax basis.
-This contribution was limited to \$5,500 in both 2011 and 2010.
+This contribution was limited to \$5,500 in both 2012 and 2011.
 The "catch-up" contributions are included in the match calculation, when such matching contribution is in effect, if the employee's regular contribution is less than allowable percentage of eligible pay.